Cloud key management

 4

-If this is the first encryption operation you have attempted with Google Workspace CSE, you will be prompted to sign with your identity provider.
-If this is the case, click Sign In, which will redirect you to your IdP's website to sign in.
-After signing in and allowing your IdP access to your Google Account, you will be redirected back to Google Drive, and the encrypted file upload will commence.
-Uploads are displayed in the bottom-right corner of the page, and once the upload completes, you will see a green checkmark and an updated status message.
+If this is the case, select [ Sign In ], which redirects you to your IdP website to sign in.
+After signing in and allowing your IdP access to your Google Account, you return to Google Drive, and the encrypted file upload proceeds.
+Uploads are displayed in the bottom-right corner of the page, and after the upload completes, a green checkmark and an updated status message display.

-Viewing personal keys in CryptoHub
+Viewing personal keys in

 1